asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 Hello
 ```

 What just happened?
-Even though `greet()` was called, we didn't see any
+Even though `greet()` was called, we didn't see its
 reflection.
 There are numerous explanations why this happened on the internet
 filled with technical jargon.
 Since it's redundant to say those words again,
 let's understand the scenario with an analogy.